 The 2015 Legislative Session produced several bills that impacted the Louisiana Motion Picture Incentive Program.
 We are committed to providing the most current information regarding the tax credit program.

-Click here for more information on incentives for shooting in the Ascension Parish area.
+Click here for more information on incentives for shooting in the Ascension Parish.

-Along with Louisiana’s highly successful entertainment tax incentive package, Ascension is prepared to accommodate your entertainment production needs with: 23 Hotels, 6 Bed & Breakfast, Over 85 restaurants and eateries, Louisiana Regional Airport, and Lamar Dixon Expo Center - a multi purpose facility with over **** sq ft. of indoor and outdoor space.
+Along with Louisiana’s highly successful entertainment tax incentive package, Ascension is prepared to accommodate your entertainment production needs with: 23 Hotels, 6 Bed & Breakfast, Over 85 restaurants and eateries, Louisiana Regional Airport, and Lamar Dixon Expo Center - a multi-purpose facility with two climate-controlled facilities (25,000 sq. ft and 65,000 sq ft.), covered pavilions, arenas, gym, large RV park and ponds.

 Temperature and Climate